cleungpele/-HK_Horse_Racing_Result_Prediction/README.md

 ## New Features
 Based on the past three seasons (2018-2019, 2019-2020 and 2020-2021), I created some new features for my model as follows:

-1. Trainer’s winning percentage
+1. Trainer’s winning rate

-2. Jockey’s winning percentage
+2. Jockey’s winning rate

-3. Win percentage of different draw
+3. Winning rate of different draws

 4. Past performance of each horse